Lameguy64/PSn00bSDK/libpsn00b/psxgte/readme.txt

 Todo list:

-	* Alternate RotMatrix() functions with different rotation order are yet to be implemented.
+	* Alternate RotMatrix() functions with different rotation orders are yet to be implemented.
 	* Various high level RotTransPersp style functions not yet implemented.